What is a CCRC?

 The monthly service fees cover a standard meal plan: residents are given monthly meal credits that equal the number of days in the month.
 For example, residents receive 30 meal credits a month to use however they wish within that month.
 Credits do not roll over to the next month and can be redeemed for breakfast, lunch and/or dinner.
 If you go over the allotment, you can purchase additional meals or increase your meal plan.

 What is the wait time for a home?

 Wait times vary depending on the floor plan you desire.
 Historically, wait times for smaller homes are shorter than for larger homes.
 What we are experiencing right now is a 7-14 year wait for homes with one bedroom (under 700 sq. ft.) and 14+ year waits for anything larger.
 It is very important to plan ahead.
 With 1,700+ deposits already on the Priority List, most people will not receive an offer within their timeframe.

 Can I move directly into Assisted Living?

-No. New residents must join Carol Woods while they are still totally independent.
+New residents must join Carol Woods while they are still living independently.

 How do I get on the Priority List (waitlist)?